What Voids Your Solar Panel Warranty? A Complete Guide for Australian Owners

 4. Unauthorised Modifications

-Any modification to the panels themselves — drilling, adding brackets, extending cables, attaching bird proofing directly to the panel frame in ways not approved — can void your product warranty.
+Any modification to the panels themselves can void your solar panel warranty.
+This includes drilling, adding brackets, extending cables, or attaching bird proofing directly to the panel frame in unapproved ways.

 - Drilling into the panel frame for any reason